 What’s the Difference Between a Malt and a Milkshake?

 There are a whole lot of decisions to make in a diner.
 Do you want scrambled or fried eggs?
 Hash browns or home fries?
 White or wheat toast?
 When it comes to which sweet drink to enjoy, it’s a question of whether you want a malted shake or a milkshake.
-Here’s the difference between the two.
+The difference between malted shake and milkshake is the use of malted milk powder.
+Read more to know difference between the two.

 Sometimes simply called a malt, a malted shake is one of those seriously old-timey drinks that is still found at diners and soda fountains.
 What distinguishes it is malted milk powder — the evaporated powder made from malted barley, wheat flour, and whole milk.
 It has a toasty, buttery flavor that’s just a bit savory.
 Malted milk powder is blended with ice cream, milk, and any flavoring, like chocolate syrup, to create a thick but drinkable shake.

 Cut out the malted milk powder and what you have is a classic milkshake.
-Made with ice cream, milk, and any additional flavors, it’s a well-loved companion to a burger and fries or simply enjoyed alone as sweet treat.
+Made with ice cream, milk, and any additional flavors, such as strawberries, it’s a well-loved companion to a burger and fries or simply enjoyed alone as sweet treat.
+You can easily make the best milkshake at home with simple, easy-to-find ingredients.

-Get the Recipe: How To Make a Killer Strawberry Milkshake
+Get a recipe: How To Make a Killer Strawberry Milkshake